nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `rmmc MEETING_INDEX ATTENDEE_INDEX`

 - Removes a contact at the specified `ATTENDEE_INDEX` to the meeting at the specified `MEETING_INDEX`.
-- `MEETING_INDEX` refers to the index number shown in the displayed meeting list.
+- `MEETING_INDEX` refers to the number beside each meeting's title in the meetings list.
-- `ATTENDEE_INDEX` refers to the index number of the attendee as shown in `viewm`.
+- `ATTENDEE_INDEX` refers to the number beside each attendee's name as shown in [`viewm`](#viewing-detailed-meeting-information--viewm).
 - The indexes **must be positive integers** 1, 2, 3, …​
 - Both `MEETING_INDEX` & `ATTENDEE_INDEX` must refer to the index of an existing meeting or attendee.

 Examples:
-- `rmmc 3 2` removes the 2nd attendee from the 3rd meeting in OutBook.
+- `rmmc 3 2` removes the 2nd attendee from the 3rd meeting.

 <div style="page-break-after: always;"></div>

 ### Marking a meeting as complete : `mark`

-Marks a meeting in OutBook as complete.
-All attendees of the meeting will have their LC (last contacted) field updated to the end time of the meeting.
+Marks a meeting as complete.
+All attendees of the meeting will have their `LAST_CONTACTED_TIME` field updated to the `END` time of the meeting.

 Format: `mark INDEX`

 - Marks the meeting at the specified `INDEX` as complete.
-- The index refers to the index number shown in the displayed meeting list.
+- The index refers to the number shown beside each meeting's title in the meetings list.
 - The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-- `listm` followed by `mark 2` marks the 2nd meeting in the results of the `listm` command.
+- `listm` followed by `mark 2` marks the 2nd meeting in the unfiltered meetings list returned by [`listm`](#listing-all-meetings--listm).

 ## Miscellaneous Commands

 ### Clearing all entries : `clear`

-Clears all entries from the displayed list in OutBook.
+Clears all entries from OutBook.

 Format: `clear`